 Conclusion

 7T STEAM-31P-MRS can measure cardiac Pi/PCr and pH, at rest and during catecholamine stress.
 We clearly measure the inorganic phosphate peak and suppress 2-3 DPG signal both at rest and during stress in a healthy cohort.
-DCM
+The demonstration of feasibility in a patient with DCM motivates further investigation of the technique as a potential addition to future studies of pathological myocardial energetics.

 Figure and supporting information legends